 Furthermore, insurance companies may hire teams of people who will try to gather evidence to disprove your claim.
-Our attorneys can ease your stress by collecting evidence on your behalf.

 Filing a Case

 In Atlanta, personal injury plaintiffs typically have two years from the date of an injury to file a claim.
 However, you should contact our personal injury lawyers as soon as possible after an accident for help filing your case.
 Waiting to file a lawsuit could cause important evidence to lose its relevance or become lost.
 Important information can disappear, medical injuries can heal without documentation, and crucial details can be forgotten over time.
-The sooner our team can gather evidence to support your case, the better your chances are to recover the compensation you deserve.

 Additionally, there are numerous other requirements plaintiffs must satisfy when filing a claim.
 Such obligations include paying fees, serving notice to defendants, filing a claim in the correct court, attaching supporting documents to your case, and filing a valid claim.
-Our lawyers can help injured parties comply with the multitude of requirements for filing a claim.

 Dealing with Insurance Companies